Lupus anticoagulants and antiphospholipid antibodies

 Lupus anticoagulants are antibodies against substances in the lining of cells.
 These substances prevent blood clotting in a test tube.
 They are called phospholipids.

-- Inflammatory bowel disease ( and ), infections, and certain kinds of tumors.
+- You have a condition such as inflammatory bowel disease ( and ), infections, or certain kinds of tumors.

 Some people have no risk factors for this condition.

 You may not have any symptoms even though you have the antibodies.
 Symptoms that may occur include:

 - Stroke or heart attack

 The following tests may be done:

 Lupus anticoagulant tests.
 These are blood clotting tests.
 The antiphospholipid antibodies (aPL) cause the tests to be abnormal in the laboratory.